-Coos Healthier Together supports the South Coast Education Services District, who partnered with University of Oregon/Oregon Research School Network, in building a

-Social Emotional Learning/Trauma-Informed School District.
+The Coos Community Health Improvement Plan supports the South Coast Education Services District, which partnered with the University of Oregon/Oregon Research School Network, in building a Social Emotional Learning/Trauma-Informed School District.
 Students face many adversities, including economic hardship, sexual assault, physical violence, and exposure to intimate partner violence.
 These hardships negatively impact student learning and school success.
-Fifty skills trainers and school staff in all 10 schools in Coos and Curry Counties underwent training to create a trauma-informed school.
+Fifty skills trainers and school staff in all 10 school districts in Coos and Curry Counties underwent training to create a traumainformed school.
 The training focused on social/emotional development, practical tools for school personnel and parents to use, and created an avenue to support youth.
 Their goals include improved attendance, reduction of disciplinary referrals, and improved grades and graduation rates.